nkernis/blog.noahkernis.com/content/posts/itp/fall_2020/electronic_text/06_final/index.md

 2. generate a short sentence trained on the article
 3. print the generated sentence out, surrounded by a "frame" made of one of the keywords picked from the article

-For the final output I will pick a few articles, run them through my generator, pick two pieces from each articles, and then combine them into a small zine.
+For the final output I will pick a few articles, run them through my generator, pick two pieces generated from each article, and then combine them into a small zine.

 ## The code